 The TSF satisfies FTA\TSE.1 because it rejects communication to and from an unintended third party based on the IP address and the MAC address.
-According to FMT\MTD.1c and FMT\SMF.1, the TSF allows only the administrator who has been identified and authenticated by TSF\AUT to query and modify TSF data i.e. the values of the IP address filter settings and the MAC address filter settings.
+According to FMT\SMF.1, the TSF has a management function to query and modify TSF data i.e. the values of the IP address filter settings and the MAC address filter settings.
+This TSF allows only the administrator who has been identified and authenticated by TSF\AUT to use this management function.